calumjs/TimePRO.MCP/README.md

 ### How to Find Your Tenant ID

 The tenant ID is visible in:
-1. The URL when logged into TimePRO (e.g., `https://ssw.sswtimepro.com/b/ssw/...` - tenant is "ssw")
+1. The URL when logged into TimePro (e.g., `https://ssw.sswtimepro.com/b/ssw/...` - tenant is "ssw")
 2. The `x-timepro-tenant-id` header in browser dev tools (Network tab)
 3. Ask your TimePRO administrator